-Regional transit service in the project corridor includes regional bus service, light rail, Sounder commuter rail, Washington State Ferries, and Amtrak passenger rail service.
-Light rail currently operates between the Angle Lake Station in the city of SeaTac and the Northgate Station in Seattle, traveling through the Downtown Seattle Transit Tunnel.
-Extensions of light rail are under construction north to Lynnwood, east to Bellevue and Redmond, and south to Federal Way, and are anticipated to begin operation in 2024.
-Planned light rail extensions would continue south to Tacoma Dome, expected to begin service in 2032, and north to Everett, planned to begin service in 2037.
-The West Seattle Link Extension is scheduled to open in 2032.
-The Ballard Link Extension is scheduled to begin service in 2037.
-Depending on funding availability, service from Smith Cove to Ballard Station is scheduled to open in 2037 or 2039.
+Regional transit service in the project corridor includes regional bus service, ferry service, light rail, Sounder commuter rail, and Amtrak passenger rail service.
+Light rail currently operates between the Angle Lake Station in the city of SeaTac and Northgate Station in Seattle, traveling through the Downtown Seattle Transit Tunnel.
+There is an existing light rail station in SODO in the West Seattle Link Extension Corridor.

+Extensions of light rail are under construction north to Lynnwood, east to Bellevue and Redmond, and south to Federal Way, all of which are anticipated to be operational by 2026.
+Additional planned light rail extensions would continue south to the Tacoma Dome, expected to begin service in 2035, and north to Everett, planned to begin service between 2037 and 2041.
+The Ballard Link Extension is scheduled to begin service between SODO and Ballard in 2039.
+The West Seattle Link Extension is scheduled to open in 2032 and would include a new SODO station where riders to and from West Seattle could transfer to the existing SODO station and light rail system until the Ballard Link Extension begins operation.
+The Ballard Link Extension would permanently connect the West Seattle Link Extension to the existing 1 Line, allowing riders to continue north to Everett.
+Figure 1-2 shows the full system planned for operation in 2042 under the target schedule.
+Table 1-1 lists the project Build Alternatives.